-Let's start with the technical side, where I have learned a couple key lessons: Make sure you have good equipment, and set aside time to run a "mike check" before each guest spot.
+Once you have the content ready, it's time to address 1the technical side, where I have learned a couple key lessons: Make sure you have good equipment, and set aside time to run a "mike check" before each guest spot.

 Before your schedule first guest spot, you need to invest in hardware.

 The equipment you will need will vary between podcasts, and will range from a smartphone with decent audio to a webcam and/or a headset.

 The first thing you should invest in is a headset with a noise-cancelling microphone.

 You're probably thinking that the microphone on your webcam will be enough, or that a lapel mike will do, but I had audio issues during one of my guest spots because my speakers were conflicting with my lapel mike.
 I don't understand the technical issues, but I do know that the right headset would have solved them.

 My headset costs $24 on Amazon.
 (The lapel mike cost $30, which just goes to show that trying to save money by buying less equipment can actually cost you more.)